 Main strategy setup.
 The main strategy setup is neatly wrapped up in a single scanner.
 The scanner is looking for BOTH of the technical indicators (in this case RSI and CCI) to be either jointly overbought or oversold and then looks to sell a contrarian credit spread opposite the direction of the signal.
 If neither indicator (or just one of them) is not currently overbought or oversold then it looks to enter a wide neutral iron condor strategy.

-Multiple opportunity filters.
-You’ll notice I included multiple opportunity filters for each of the possible trade types; short put spread, short call spread, and iron condor.
-I reused similar custom inputs where appropriate so that you could have some global controls over things like liquidity and bid/ask spread thresholds.
-Additionally, I added the minimum rate of return hurdles so you could also play with those as yet another opportunity filter before the order is sent and a trade is attempted.
-All of these are meant to help protect and prevent the bot from opening positions with poor or no liquidity.
-I’ve set the defaults to all of these custom inputs to be fairly strict and hard to pass so feel free to loosen them if you want on your own.
+Open Trade Idea w/ criteria filters.
+The template includes an 'Open Trade Idea' action for each of the possible trade types; short put spread, short call spread, and iron condor.
+Within each of these, you can set specific criteria and filters, such as probability of profit, rate of return, expected value (EV), etc. All of these are meant to help protect and prevent the bot from opening positions that do not meet your requirements or risk tolerance.
+I’ve set the defaults to all of these to be fairly strict and hard to pass so feel free to loosen them if you want on your own.

 Setup for one ticker per bot.
 The setup for the Honey Badger the way I see it, like many bot templates I’ve shared, is to use it on one ticker per bot.
 This keeps the Honey Badger clean and organized and allows you to control position sizing and capital while not adding multiple positions that overlap.
 And since cloning is so easy to do here (wink wink) you should just set up the template with your own personal criteria and then one-click clone and change the ticker input.
 Then you’re done and on your way.